Skip to content

 Error handling

 Arcjet is designed to fail open so that a service issue or misconfiguration does not block all requests.
-The SDK will also time out and fail open after 500ms when ARCJET_ENV is "production" and 1000ms otherwise.
+The SDK will also time out and fail open after 1000ms when NODE_ENV or ARCJET_ENV is development and 500ms otherwise.
 However, in most cases, the response time will be less than 20-30ms.

 If there is an error condition, Arcjet will return an ERROR conclusion.